openedx/edx-documentation/README.rst

 .. _GitHub Flow: https://github.com/blog/1557-github-flow-in-the-browser

-All pull requests need approval from edX.
-For more information, contact edX at docs@edx.org.
+All pull requests need approval from project maintainers, who will look over and review your contributions.

 ============================================
 Supplying Information with a Pull Request